sidjmishra/RK58_f0rk_society/README.md

-2.in process cases(cases which are open but not given verdict) 3.Accepted cases(cases which are accepted as legit cases) It also shows all the data which is submitted by the user in proper readable format
+2.in process cases(cases which are open but not given verdict) 3.Accepted cases(cases which are accepted as legit cases) It also shows all the data which is submitted by the user in proper readable format we have also use the implementation of various graphs soo that data can be visualize properly.

 *****Note- if you sign up for new user then we havent added and validators for Adhar card and security code field is not added which we would add in future course once signup is done you need to login with that credentials again.RTI is only working for bribery for further types it would work in future versions